-(C) Powers of the Representative: the Representative shall (in the absence of any decision to the contrary of the General Meeting) have the power to take all acts of management necessary in order to defend the common interest of the Bondholders and holders of the Existing Bonds.
+(C) Powers of the Representative: the Representative shall (in the absence of any decision to the contrary of the General Meeting) have the power to take all acts of management necessary in order to defend the common interest of the Bondholders.

-All legal proceedings against the Bondholders and/or holders of the Existing Bonds or initiated by them must be brought by or again the Representative.
+All legal proceedings against the Bondholders or initiated by them must be brought by or again the Representative.